 She is excited to return back to the Gr.
 5 classroom full-time and to share her passion for reading with her students.

-Mr. Mow is currently in his 1st year of teaching Gr.
+Mr. Mow is currently in his 6th year of teaching Gr.
 7 at St. Jude School, after spending 9 years as the Gr.
 4 teacher and another 1 1/2 years as the Gr.
-6 teacher, with Religion and Math being his favorite subjects to teach; as well, he enjoys being a part of the school’s extra-curricular activities, especially in sports.
+6 teacher, with Christian Education and Math being his favorite subjects to teach; as well, he enjoys being a part of the school’s extra-curricular activities, especially in sports.
 In addition to a Bachelor of Education degree, he holds a Bachelor of Arts degree in Psychology and Sociology.
-Prior to becoming a teacher, Mr. Mow was pursuing a career in youth counselling, having had previous volunteering experiences with one-to-one mentoring troubled youths and tutoring inside the youth prison.
-Mr. Mow enjoys sports (he is a die hard fan of the Vancouver Canucks, with a stellar collection of the team’s jerseys); also, he enjoys eating sushi, spontaneously singing random songs and quiet evenings of reading (as of Oct.
-2018, he is working [slowly] on Confessions by St. Augustine).
+Prior to becoming a teacher, Mr. Mow was pursuing a career in law enforcement, having had previous volunteering experiences with one-to-one mentoring troubled youths and tutoring inside the youth prison.
+Mr. Mow enjoys sports – he is a die hard Canucks fan, and he hopes his team will finally win the Stanley Cup very soon.
+He is particularly proud of his stellar collection of Canucks’ jerseys.
+Lastly, he enjoys eating sushi and reading books.

-Mr. Campanile (Mr. C) has been teaching for 15 years.
-He taught grade 5 for 1 year at St. Patrick’s Elementary, 4 years at St. James and St. Ann’s Elementary as a PE teacher and he is in his 10th year at St. Jude School teaching Physical Education.
+Mr. Campanile (Mr. C) has been teaching for 19 years.
+He taught grade 5 for 1 year at St. Patrick’s Elementary, 4 years at St. James and St. Ann’s Elementary as a PE teacher and he is in his 14th year at St. Jude School teaching Physical Education.
 Mr. C studied at SFU and received his BA with a major in History and a minor in Theatre Technology.
-He is married and has an 11 year old son.
+He is married and has a son.

 At St. Jude School we work hard to support our students with special needs.
 Our talented group of Educational Assistants are dedicated individuals who work alongside teachers to deliver the educational programs to students.
 Our Educational Assistants have a range of experience and expertise that they are able to utilize in ensuring student success.